julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 Rate scales may exist both at the level of a time machine and at the level of a timeline chart, each affecting the corresponding concept.

 When set at the level of the time machine, the scale setting affects all charts within the time machine.
 When set at the level of the timeline chart, the setting overrides the rate scale at the time machine level.
-This allows having multiple charts in the same time machine, each with a different rate scales.
+This allows having multiple charts on the same time machine, each with a different rate scales.

 ### Adding a Rate Scale